Follow the post and watch the video to learn how to approach a successful DIY indigo Shibori dyeing project.

 5. While still squeezing your fabric, slowly submerge your piece into the dye vat.
 Once the fabric is submerged, gently manipulate it to ensure that the dye will penetrate the unbound parts evenly.
 You may work the piece in the vat underneath the surface for one to several minutes in this way.
 Note: Do not drop the fabric in the vat and let it sink to the bottom.
 There will be residue that has settled on the bottom of the vat and you don’t want to stir that up while you are dyeing.
 The residue can cause spots on your dyed piece.

 6. When you are ready to take the fabric out of the vat, squeeze it just below the surface as you slowly remove it.
 You want to prevent splashing because it introduces oxygen back into the vat.
-The fabric will be the same yellow-green of the vat.
+The fabric will be the same yellow-green as the vat.
 Slowly, the fabric will begin to turn blue as the oxygen in the air contacts it.
 Place the cover over the container.

 7. Set aside the fabric to allow the piece to completely oxidize.
 You may want to turn the piece and open up any areas that you want to turn blue.
 Let oxidize for about 20 minutes.

 8. If you’re satisfied with the color after letting the piece oxidize, rinse excess indigo from the piece.
-Then untie it and wash with a mild detergent in warm water.
+Then untie it and wash it with a mild detergent in warm water.
 To achieve a darker shade of blue, repeat steps 4 through 7.

-Tending an Indigo Vat
+Tending an indigo vat

 An indigo vat can have a very long life if used and tended to regularly.
-As mentioned above, the best type of container for a vat is a cylinder shape with a tight fitting lid.
+As mentioned above, the best type of container for a vat is a cylinder shape with a tight-fitting lid.
 This will give you room to dye the fabric without it touching the bottom and minimize the surface area that is in contact with air.
 Occasionally, you may need to add more of the reducing chemicals and the pre-reduced indigo to keep the vat going.
-Always try to dissolve the soda ash in a little water before adding to the vat.
+Always try to dissolve the soda ash in a little water before adding it to the vat.
 Start by adding a little at a time.
 Sometimes more than one addition is needed.
 When you add something to the vat, it is important to wait for the chemical reaction to take place (at least one hour) before adding more.

 • If the vat looks more blue-green than yellow-green, or if you see blue particles suspended in the liquid, the vat needs to be reduced more.
 Add 2 to 10 grams of reduction agent at a time.